A relaxed 40-person celebration, golden light through the trees, and a cozy finish at Sabine in Ballard

 Those final portraits ended up being some of the prettiest images of the day.

-Reception details at Sabine in Ballard
+Wedding Reception at Sabine in Ballard

 After portraits, we headed over to Sabine in Ballard for the start of their reception coverage.